-One of the most fascinating products that I have seen in recent years is a pontoon fire pit.
-Yes, you heard that right, it is a fire pit that you can use on your pontoon.
+One of the fascinating products that I have seen in recent years is a pontoon fire pit.
+You heard that right; it is a fire pit that you can use on your pontoon.
 You can have a fire on your pontoon and not burn it down.

 On the other side, people like me thought it was brilliant.
-Being on a boat alone is a great thing, let alone watching a sunset while grilling marshmallows on your boat’s fire pit.
+Watching the sunset while grilling marshmallows on your boat’s fire pit is priceless.

-If pontoon boat grill is safe, why would it be any different with firepits?
-The only difference between the two is that the fire pit is a bit larger and you place it in the middle of the deck.
+If the pontoon boat grill is safe, why would it be any different with firepits?
+The only difference between the two is that the fire pit is a bit larger, and you place it in the middle of the deck.
 That’s about it.

-Obviously, as with everything else in life, if you are not careful you might get hurt, so keep those tinny kid hands away from the fire pit and you will be safe.
+As with everything else in life, if you are not careful, you might get hurt.
+Keep those tinny kid hands away from the fire pit, and you will be safe.

 Pontoon Fire Pit – Where to Buy Your Own